-Non-degree Student: a student who is admitted to SBMI for one or more courses but not admitted to a degree or certificate program.
+Non-degree Student: a student who is admitted to McWilliams School of Biomedical Informatics for one or more courses but not admitted to a degree or certificate program.
 Enrollment as a non-degree student does not entitle a student to admission to a program.
 A non-degree student is not eligible to receive a degree.
 Non-degree students will not be allowed to register for practicum/doctoral courses.
 Non-degree students can complete a maximum of 9 semester credit hours and must maintain a 3.0/4.0 grade point average.

-Accelerated Masters Student: a student who is presently enrolled in a bachelors-level academic program at another accredited institution that has a signed Program Agreement with SBMI and has been admitted to SBMI to complete a graduate certificate at the same time as completing an undergraduate degree.
+Accelerated Masters Student: a student who is presently enrolled in a bachelors-level academic program at another accredited institution that has a signed Program Agreement with McWilliams School of Biomedical Informatics and has been admitted to McWilliams School of Biomedical Informatics to complete a graduate certificate at the same time as completing an undergraduate degree.